monktastic/no-more-contempt/index.md

 ---

-The vast majority of what we do to "fight evil" is actually no such thing.
-It is the darkness in our minds _pretending_ to combat the darkness "out there."
-But darkness never _actually_ fights itself: it is only ever on its own team.

 Every one of us has had the experience of skirting our conscience before — behaving in a way that goes against our deepest values, but that we convince ourselves is okay.
 Part of us knows _perfectly well_ that what we are doing is wrong, but that knowledge is carefully shielded from conscious self-reflection: it is "kept dark."

 Maybe we've helped ourselves to "a little extra" at the expense of a company, convinced that we're only harming its wealthy (and greedy) owners.
 Maybe it turns out that the owners weren't so wealthy after all, or that our behavior subtly harmed many other people indirectly.
-But our minds found an excuse for those too — or else blocked that knowledge entirely from conscious awareness, so as not to threaten our story of good and bad.
+But our minds found an excuse for those too — or else blocked that knowledge entirely from conscious awareness.

 Or perhaps we were a little bit nasty to someone, convinced that they deserved it — having no deep insight into the true source of their misbehavior, and unable to admit that we just compounded their difficulties in life.
 We can't see that a tiny part of them was actually _trying_, and that our casual cruelty was the final straw.
 To hide this, we convince ourselves that _no_ part of them was trying; that they are _fundamentally morally defective,_ and thus beyond help.
 But it doesn't feel like we're _convincing_ ourselves; it simply feels like "the truth."
-We have no idea how good our minds are at crafting our reality to match our needs.

 <p align="center" width="100%"><img width="300px" src="./img/half-evil.png"></p>

+It is hard to admit that we're doing this, but what's even harder to admit is the impact it has.
 All the darkness in the world is intimately connected.
 Every act of unkindness propagates into the Whole, lowering the threshold for darkness to manifest elsewhere.
 Every act of self-deception makes it more likely that genuine atrocities will be committed by someone, somewhere — atrocities for which we will not only feel absolutely no complicity, but which will actually trigger _self-righteous outrage_, inciting us to compound the problem.

 This is the secret mechanism by which evil spreads without anyone recognizing their role.
-Each one of us is only able to see the self-deception in others, provoking us to violently attack it, thereby reinforcing it while feeling flawlessly certain that we are "helping."
+It is why we feel contempt for people (and not just for their beliefs or behaviors).
+It is a trick to avoid confronting our own darkness by violently attacking it in others, thereby reinforcing it while feeling flawlessly certain that we are "helping."
+This generates a dark cover behind which our own self-deception can hide.
 It is an _impossibly_ clever trick.

-The reason that we cannot defeat evil is that we refuse to see its true nature.
-A deep part of us knows that to fully expose it "out there" would also expose it "in here" — and we are not ready for that just yet.

 <p align="center" width="100%"> <img width="300px" src="img/evil-above-world.png"> </p>

+The reason we "can't" defeat evil as a society is that a deep part of us knows that fully exposing it "out there" would also expose it "in here" — and we are not ready for that just yet.
+Contempt is our way of _pretending_ to expose it.

 ---